DamianStanger/mongodbatlas-terraform-vault/readme.md

 Create a new project and note its project ID.

-Create an organisation API key with role "Organization Owner", ideally with a restricted CIDR notated IP range.
+Create an organisation API key with role "Organization Owner", ideally with a restricted CIDR notated IP range (https://cidr.xyz).

 # Vault setup